LaurentLesle/terraform-provider-restful/README.md

 - The API content type is `application/json`
 - The resource should have a unique identifier (e.g. `/foos/foo1`).

-Regarding the users, as `terraform-provider-restful` is essentially just a terraform-wrapped API client, practitioners have to know the details of the API for the target platform quite well.
+Regarding the users, as this provider is essentially just a terraform/opentofu-wrapped API client, practitioners have to know the details of the API for the target platform quite well.